sdc17/UPop/README.md

 #### 1. Evaluation with single GPU

-Take evaluate 2x compressed BLIP model on the NLVR2 dataset as an example:
+Evaluate the 2x compressed BLIP model on the NLVR2 dataset as an example:

 ```bash
 python compress_nlvr.py --evaluate \